ludelafo/panosse/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## Describe the bug

 A clear and concise description of what the bug is.
+Feel free to remove this section if irrelevant.

 ## To reproduce

-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
+Feel free to remove this section if irrelevant.

 1. Files are located in '...'
 2. Files are structured like '...'